robertgambrel/robertgambrel.github.io/cv/index.md

 # Programming Knowledge
 I was trained in Stata as a graduate student at the University of Minnesota, with some courses teaching R as well.
 While there, I taught myself Lyx and ultimately moved to pure Latex for all of my presentations and papers.

-After starting as a Data Analyst at VUMC, I switched from Stata to R after needing the ability to work with multiple datasets simultaneously, and because of its easier (to me) way of writing functions.
-Since learning about the [tidyverse programs](https://www.tidyverse.com) (dplyr, tidyr, ggplot2, readr, and many others), I haven\'t looked back.
-I learned SAS from a watching a couple of the SAS Institute\'s free tutorials and lots of googling.
-Similarly, my Python and SQL skills come from a few EdX and Coursera intro courses and knowing enough about errors to troubleshoot and know the right terms to search when I\'m stuck.
+After starting as a Data Analyst at VUMC, I switched from Stata to R after needing the ability to work with multiple datasets simultaneously.
+Since learning about the [tidyverse programs](https://www.tidyverse.com), I haven\'t looked back.
+I have published an [R package](https://cran.r-project.org/web/packages/medicare/index.html) using many advanced R techniques including handling standard vs. non-standard evaluation and vectorized alrogithms.
+I have learned Python programming and its standard analytic packages (pandas, numpy, etc.) and have contributed to our department's internal package that automates feature engineering tasks.
+Across my professional experience, I have used just about all of the SQL implementations.

 # Prior Experience